Written by Sandra Lennox & Catherine Clulow

 This is a small selection of plants in flower on a granite ridge in the Limpopo province during spring, some of which could suit water-wise gardens.
 This particular ridge seems to be a frost free area, as the cabbage tree, Cussonia spicata and the misty plume bush, Tetradenia riparia are sensitive to frost.

-This little bush, made more valuable by pruning to increase the shrubby density, can be used to make a refreshing health tea (by brewing its leaves and twigs), which is used as a stimulant in traditional herbal medicine in Venda, Limpopo Province.
+This small bush, made more compact as a garden plant through regular pruning, can be used to make a refreshing health tea (by brewing its leaves and twigs), which is used as a stimulant in traditional herbal medicine in Venda, Limpopo.
 The wood is useful and the branches may be bound to form brooms for the patio or garden.

-In the garden the cabbage tree is drought resistant, having succulent roots.
-Although evergreen it is sensitive to frost.
-The tree may be grown in large pots, which also restricts the ultimate size.
+Cussonia spicata has succulent roots which make it highly drought resistant.
+This species is sensitive to frost.
+It may be grown in large pots, which also restricts the ultimate size.

 The subterranean, succulent roots provide moisture.
 In folk medicine the bark, leaves and roots have antibacterial and anti-inflammatory properties.
 Beware, as the roots are poisonous, although traditionally having been used medicinally against malaria, digestive and reproductive system ailments.
 The hollow, split stems have been used as trays, the wood is light and can be hollowed out, particularly for fodder and possibly for plant containers.

-This is an evergreen tree which grows up to 20m tall, though the small tree in flower and fruit can grow in a cottage garden as the roots are not aggressive.
+This is an evergreen tree which grows up to 20 m tall.
+However, in a garden situation it seldom would attain this size and is a great choice for owing to its non -invasive root system.
 In nature, the Cape Beech occurs on forest margins, in bush clumps and often in damp places.
 It is a pioneer tree which occurs from the coast to mountains.

 The wood is hard, pinkish brown, moderately heavy and suitable for carving, particularly for violins and other musical instruments.
 The Cape Beech has edible fruit.
 In folk medicine, bark is used as an expectorant and an emetic, with anodyne and tonic properties, the caveat being that these require development by the pharmaceutical industry, so probably should not be tested at home without supervision.
 The bark of the Cape Beech is used in folk medicine for protection.